MatthieuDartiailh/eapii/docs/source/get_started/basic_usage.rst

 .. contents::

 Eapii can be used in large applications or in an interactive prompt.
 The following sections cover the very steps in using Eapii.
-It apllies to both usage.
+It applies to both usage.

 Finding a driver
 ----------------

-Eapii has some introspection capabalities allowing to automatically discovers and lists the known drivers and driver types.
-(NB : a driver type refers to a genric kind of driver defining how the communication with the instrument is done).
+Eapii has some introspection capabilities allowing to automatically discovers and lists the known drivers and driver types.
+(NB : a driver type refers to a generic kind of driver defining how the communication with the instrument is done).

 The functions needed are located in the eapii.explore module :